 2. Their credit score has improved, giving access to more suitable or cheaper financing.

 3. They want to reduce their monthly payment by extending the life of their loan.
-(If you have 20yrs left on a loan and refinance into a 30yr it stretches the payments out by 10 more years reducing the monthly payment).
+If you have 20 years left on a loan and refinance into a 30-year loan it stretches the payments out by 10 more years, reducing the monthly payment.

 4. They want to renegotiate the terms and conditions of their loan.
-Sometimes individuals end up in loans with less than favorable features (such as a balloon payment, interest only, or negative amortization schedule).
+Sometimes individuals end up in loans with less-than-favorable features (such as a balloon payment, interest only, etc.)

 When you refinance, you have the opportunity to do each of the above in order to put you in a stronger financial position.